cosmos/ibc/papers/2020-05/src/channels.md

 #### Permissioning

-Channels are permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenize channel ownership by tokenising ownership of the port).
+Channels are permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenise channel ownership by tokenising ownership of the port).
 Only the module associated with a channel end is able to send or receive on it.

 ### Channel lifecycle management